Color photography

-The first color photograph made by the three-color method suggested by James Clerk Maxwell in 1855, taken in 1861 by Thomas Sutton.
-The subject is a colored ribbon, usually described as a tartan ribbon.
+The first color photograph, taken in 1861 by Thomas Sutton.
+The subject is a ribbon featuring a tartan pattern.
+Sutton produced the photo by employing the three-color method James Clerk Maxwell had suggested in 1855.

 Color photography (also spelled as colour photography in Commonwealth English) is photography that uses media capable of capturing and reproducing colors.
 By contrast, black-and-white or gray-monochrome photography records only a single channel of luminance (brightness) and uses media capable only of showing shades of gray.

 In color photography, electronic sensors or light-sensitive chemicals record color information at the time of exposure.
 This is usually done by analyzing the spectrum of colors into three channels of information, one dominated by red, another by green and the third by blue, in imitation of the way the normal human eye senses color.
 The recorded information is then used to reproduce the original colors by mixing various proportions of red, green and blue light (RGB color, used by video displays, digital projectors and some historical photographic processes), or by using dyes or pigments to remove various proportions of the red, green and blue which are present in white light (CMY color, used for prints on paper and transparencies on film).

 Monochrome images which have been "colorized" by tinting selected areas by hand or mechanically or with the aid of a computer are "colored photographs", not "color photographs".
 Their colors are not dependent on the actual colors of the objects photographed and may be inaccurate.

 The foundation of all practical color processes, the three-color method was first suggested in an 1855 paper by Scottish physicist James Clerk Maxwell, with the first color photograph produced by Thomas Sutton for a Maxwell lecture in 1861.
 Color photography has been the dominant form of photography since the 1970s, with monochrome photography mostly relegated to niche markets such as fine art photography.